FOGProject/fog-docs/docs/Knowledge-Base/troubleshooting/troubleshoot-ftp.md

 # Troubleshooting FTP

-!!! note
+>[!note]

-    It seems that greater than 90% of FOG FTP problems are caused by bad/mismatched credentials.
-Because of this, we recommend skipping straight to the Credentials / Passwords section first.
+>It seems that greater than 90% of FOG FTP problems are caused by
+>bad/mismatched credentials.
+Because of this, we recommend skipping
+>straight to the Credentials / Passwords section first.

 ## FTP's roles in FOG